adrianskelton/adrianproject4/README copy.md

 - A thorough list of ingredients and step-by-step instructions to follow.

-- A possibility to sort recipes by categories.
+- A possibility to see what country the recipe is from.

 - A possibility to read comments.